-Under the law, health care workers must use 'safety-engineered sharps' which are designed to protect the user from injury.
-If a CarePartners health care professional is using your syringes or lancets, you will need to provide safety-engineered equipment which may cost more.
+Under the law, health care workers must use 'safetyengineered sharps' which are designed to protect the user from injury.
+If a CarePartners health care professional is using your syringes or lancets, we will be asking you to provide safetyengineered equipment which may cost more.